thadhaines/PSLTDSim/README.md

 # PSLTDSim = Power System Long-Term Dynamic Simulator
 Purpose:  Use Python 3 and PSLF to simulate long-term power system dynamics.

+An example of such long-term dynamics:  A wind ramp causes a governor action response, that in turn affects the area control error (ACE), and is later corrected by automatic generator control (AGC [a.k.a. load frequency control or LFC]).
 ## Current Progress:
+* Code being refactored to:
+    * Utilize Py3<->AMQP<->IPY<-> PSLF workarounds
+    * Enable easier code packaging
+    * Make code structure more clear
 * Code creates python mirror of PSLF areas, busses, generators, and loads.
 * Various functions have been written to:
   * Check accuracy of mirror